suraj-996/Product-Rest-API/README.md

 # REST API for Ecommerce Website.

+## Introduction
+A REST-Full Web Services API's for an Online Shopping App based on Spring Boot.
+All functionalities of an online shopping app such as Login, Signup, Add product, Add to cart, remove from cart and Place order are provide which is fully connected with database.

 * I have developed this REST API for an Ecommerce Website.
 This API performs all the fundamental CRUD operations of any Ecommerce Website. platform with user validation at every step.

 ## ER Diagram